p0gram3r/kafka-workshop/06_eda_and_cqrs/README.md

 ### Level 6.4 - More Exercises

 At the moment we only have a bare minimum required for a full eCommerce shop.
-Big variety of other use cases that a system could and should support, including but not limited to:
+There is a big variety of other use cases that such a system could and should support, including but not limited to:

 - an InvoiceService for creating invoices for all successful orders